abliu/abliu.github.io/_posts/2025-11-25-tips-hacks.md

 ---
 layout: post
 title: "Some Tips/Hacks (Including One That Got Me Into Harvard)"
+tag: misc
 ---

 - Dates: 2025-11-25 - present